It's 2 AM. You're staring at the ceiling, willing yourself to go back to sleep. Sound familiar? Here's how to get more sleep.

 4. Reduce Your Stress Levels

 With five children and two businesses to run, I'm the first to admit that reducing stress is much easier said than done.
 Exercises such as meditation, yoga, and controlled breathing have been shown to reduce stress to get a better night's sleep.
-Journaling an hour or two before bed can also help with reducing stress by getting issues down on paper and out of your head.
+Journaling an hour or two before bed can also help reduce stress by getting issues down on paper and out of your head.
 Exercise can also help with your stress levels, which brings us to the next point.

-6. Reduce Alchohol Consumption
+6. Reduce Alcohol Consumption

 Research suggests that people who drink more may fall asleep faster, but it interferes with important restorative sleep cycles.
-Long-term use of alcohol can also worsen sleep apnea problems and lead to many other issues such as sleepwalking, sleep talking, and memory problems.
+Long-term use of alcohol can also worsen sleep apnea problems and lead to many other issues, such as sleepwalking, sleep talking, and memory problems.

 7. Reduce Spicy Food Intake

-Spicy foods can increase problems with sleep apnea, increase body temperature, and cause heartburn according to studies from Johns Hopkins.
+Spicy foods can increase problems with sleep apnea, increase body temperature, and cause heartburn, according to studies from Johns Hopkins.
 Avoid spicy foods for at least 3 hours before bedtime.

 8. Reduce or Eliminate Caffeine Intake

-Consuming caffeine within six hours of bedtime has been shown to reduce sleep duration by up to an hour according to research.
+Consuming caffeine within six hours of bedtime has been shown to reduce sleep duration by up to an hour, according to research.
 Reduce or eliminate it to get a better night's sleep.
 I've personally found that restricting my caffeine intake to before lunch only significantly improves the sleep I get and how I feel the next day.

 9. Get Healthy

 Eating healthy and maintaining a healthy weight has a significant positive impact on sleep, say researchers.
 Conversely, getting enough sleep but not too much can help you maintain your health, so both of these are intimately tied together.
-If you need a little help in this area, click here to sign up for coaching to get back to healthier you and take back your night!
+If you need a little help in this area, click here to sign up for coaching to get back to a healthier you and take back your night!

 10. Read Before Bed

-Personal development books like those recommended in our personal development book club can be a little challenging to read, and frankly can cause some people, myself included, to fall asleep a little quicker :).
+Personal development books like those recommended in our personal development book club can be a little challenging to read and can cause some people, myself included, to fall asleep a little quicker :).
 Kill two birds with one stone by learning some new things and getting a better night's sleep when you read before bed (with a physical book whenever possible or with blue light filtering turned on if you use an electronic device).
 Click here to sign up for a free recommendation each month.